SEED-platform/py-seed/README.rst

 This project is configured with GitHub Actions to automatically release to PyPi when a new tag is created.
 To release a new version:

 * Create a branch with the prepared release change log
-* Merge branch to develop, and open PR to main
+* Merge branch to develop
+* To release, from the command line run merge develop into main `git merge --ff-only origin main`.
+This will point the HEAD of main to latest develop.
+Then push the main branch to GitHub, which may require a developer with elevated privileges to push to main.
-* Once deployed to main, create a new tag in GitHub against main and copy the change log notes into the tag description
+* Back in GitHub create a new tag in GitHub against main and copy the change log notes into the tag description.
 * GitHub Actions will automatically prepare the release the new version to PyPi
 * Go to GitHub actions to approve the release
-* After merging into main, then in the command line with the develop branch run `git merge origin main` and push the changes.
-This might have to be done with a person with elevated privileges to bypass the protected branch settings.

 The GitHub Action required updates to the GitHub repo to only release on tags (https://github.com/SEED-platform/py-seed/settings/environments) after approval and on PyPi to add an authorized publisher (https://pypi.org/manage/project/py-SEED/settings/publishing/).